getaxonflow/axonflow-sdk-typescript/examples/serko-travel/README.md

-# Serko Travel Booking Demo
+# TravelCo Travel Booking Demo

-This demo shows how Serko can add AxonFlow governance to their travel booking AI assistant with just 3 lines of code.
+This demo shows how TravelCo can add AxonFlow governance to their travel booking AI assistant with just 3 lines of code.

 ## The Challenge

-Serko's AI assistant handles:
+TravelCo's AI assistant handles:
 - Customer personal information (names, passport numbers, etc.)
 - Payment details
 - Travel preferences and history